wailbentafat/AI_client_service/README.md

 # dashboard
-using django you can keep track of user calls by client name, email, phone... that are extract from the Ai converstaion
+using django you can keep track of user calls by client name, email, phone... that are extract from the Ai converstaion and using go you can send request and get them then showcase the data in django dashboard

 # load balencing